-If you love winter themed crafts, these painted wood slice coasters are for you.
+If you love winter crafts, these DIY painted wood slice coasters are for you.
 They only take minutes to make and are perfect for gifts!

 I love anything woodland themed.
 I think it’s because I really enjoy the outdoors – I do have a Forestry degree!
 I love these theme so much that I have a Gnome and Woodland Pinterest board where I keep all of my crafty outdoorsy inspiration.